Kenneth J. Winters

 Bio

 Kenneth Winters was born on March 27, 1947 in Lebanon, Pennsylvania.
 After graduating from Lebanon High School in 1965, he was drafted into the US Army.
 He received basic training at Fort Hood, Texas, and was sent to Camp Casey, Korea, in March 1967 where he was assigned as an infantryman to the 7th Infantry Division/2nd Battalion/31st Infantry Company.
 He was wounded in the Camp Liberty Bell Attack on August 10, 1967, and received a Purple Heart.
-He spent 2 1/2 months in the hospital recovering from his wounds before returning to duty on the DMZ in December 1967.
+He spent two and a half months in the hospital recovering from his wounds before returning to duty on the DMZ in December 1967.
 During his time in Korea, hostilities between the North and South increased leading to what some have called the Second Korean War.
-Kenneth Winters returned home in April 1968, and was honorably discharged from the Army.
+He returned home in April 1968, and was honorably discharged from the Army.
 In civilian life, he worked in meatpacking before working as a maintenance supervisor for Hershey’s Chocolate Company.
 Today, he lives in the Hershey, Pennsylvania, area and is active in KWVA Chapter 327.

 Video Clips